10 Up-and-Coming Cities for Tech Jobs

 10. Nashville, Tennessee

-The country music city of Nashville, Tennessee has quickly emerged into a thriving tech community.
-With the development of Ernst & Young’s EY EDGE Center, which expects to create over 600 jobs over the next few years, along with other startup resources such as TechFed Nashville, there are growing possibilities for the city’s tech community.
+The country music city of America Nashville, Tennessee has quickly emerged into a thriving tech community.
+With the development of Ernst & Young’s EY EDGE Center, which expects to help Nashville create over 600 jobs over the next few years, along with other startup resources such as TechFed Nashville, there are growing possibilities for the city’s tech community.
+There are even tech companies revolutionizing the Nashville restaurant scene with new techniques to attract new customers.